Interstate 94 in North Dakota: Future

-In January 2024, the North Dakota Department of Transportation (NDOT) announced that they had begun a study to replace the Grand Marsh Bridge over the Missouri River in Bismarck.
+In January 2024, the North Dakota Department of Transportation (NDDOT) announced that they had begun a study to replace the Grant Marsh Bridge over the Missouri River in Bismarck.
 The bridge was built in 1965 and has not seen any major improvements since that time.
-NDOT engineers will look into what some possible replacements for the bridge could be, including the possibility of demolishing the bridge and replacing it with a tunnel.
-NDOT also said that the study will also include improving some of the ramps and surrounding roadways.
+NDDOT engineers will look into what some possible replacements for the bridge could be, including the possibility of demolishing the bridge and replacing it with a tunnel.
+NDDOT also said that the study will also include improving some of the ramps and surrounding roadways.
 The study is projected to be completed by the end of the year.